Buyer’s Guide: Deck Stain

 All deck stains (both water-based and oil-based) offer a measure of water protection—they repel water and keep rain from saturating the wood, which can lead to swelling, warping, and rot.
 The best deck stain also protects against sun rays that can fade the surface of the wood and increases the risk of cracks and splintering.
 For the highest level of protection, deck stains contain mildewcide to prevent the growth of both whitish, powdery mildew stains and splotchy, black mold that can lead to wood rot.
 These additional ingredients can add $8 to $15 per gallon to the price of the deck stain, but it’s well worth it to protect your deck.
 Look for the terms “UV Protection” and “Mildew Protection” on the label to ensure your deck is completely protected from anything Mother Nature throws its way.

-Defend your deck from UV rays, water, and mildew while bringing out the natural beauty of its wood grain with Woodrich Timber Oil Deep Penetrating Deck Stain.
-This semi-transparent, oil-based stain is available in three classic colors that suit most decks.
-DIYers appreciate its attractive uniform finish as well as its ease of application.
-One gallon covers up to 150 square feet, and the stain can be applied with a brush or a paint sprayer.
+Defend your deck from UV rays, water, and mildew while bringing out the natural beauty of its wood grain with Cabot Australian Timber Oil.
+This translucent, oil-based stain is available in multiple colors that suit a variety of wood decks.
+DIYers appreciate its attractive uniform finish as well as its ease of application; the stain can be applied with a brush or a paint sprayer.

-Don’t give up on that old deck, even if it’s grayed and weathered!
-SaverSystem’s #1 Deck Premium Stain, available in four rich, semi-transparent colors, will give it a fresh new look.
+SaverSystem’s #1 Deck Premium Stain, available in four rich, semi-transparent colors, can give an old, weathered deck a fresh new look.
 SaverSystem is easy to apply with a brush or a sprayer, and it protects wood from UV rays, mildew growth, and moisture damage.
-One gallon covers approximately 100 square feet of deck.

-Protect your deck from the get-go with Ready Seal Natural Exterior Stain and Sealer.
-Its efficient two-in-one application appeals to those who want to save time and money when staining a deck in one of the eight rich wood-toned colors.
-This oil-based, semi-transparent stain still lets the wood grain shine and protects against UV rays and mildew growth and contains additional waterproofing additives—a plus in wet and humid regions.
-One gallon covers approximately 150 square feet.
+Protect a new deck from the get-go with Ready Seal Natural Exterior Stain and Sealer.
+Its efficient two-in-one application is a time-saver, and the product comes in a selection of rich, wood-toned colors.
+This oil-based, semi-transparent stain lets the wood grain show through and protects against UV rays and mildew growth.

-If your deck is heavily stained or you want a complete change of color, you’ll get great results with CABOT’s Semi-Solid Deck Stain in Cordovan Brown, a rich, deep brown (seven other shades are also available).
+If your deck is heavily stained or you want a complete change of color, Cabot’s Semi-Solid Deck Stain is a worthy option.
 The high pigment level in this oil-based formula offers superior UV protection and high-hiding coverage to camouflage imperfections.
-For the best results, the manufacturer recommends using a brush to apply this stain.
-One gallon covers approximately 250 square feet.
+For best results, use a brush to apply this stain.